 After about 14 months of living in chaos, we realized we couldn’t go on.
 One of our children had a breakdown while our former daughter was screaming.
 He went through a screened window, ran down the roof, and jumped off.
 This was followed by a dinner where our former daughter was trying to harm one of our children.
 The child she tried to harm ran outside bawling and screaming.
 My husband went with him.
 I restrained our former daughter on the ground; she was completely out of control because she could not do what she wanted to do—harm the other child.
 Our other child ate dinner alone, crying.
 This was a picture of our family.
 Completely broken.
 If our marriage was to survive, we had to dissolve.
 If our relationships with our children were to survive, we had to dissolve.
 If my mental health was to survive, we had to dissolve.
 We were also wondering if our children were going to soon need anxiety and depression medications in addition to their therapy sessions.
 We also believed our former daughter needed a new chance.

-The crazy thing is the very month we made the decision to dissolve, our adopted child started to do better.
+The crazy thing is the very month we decided to dissolve, our adopted child started to do better.
 We found a med that helped to control the rage.
 And after months of all that PACE parenting (Dr. Dan Hughes), she began to trust us.
 However, my system was completely shot.
 She couldn’t hug me or touch me without me screaming or shirking away.
 My physical body had suffered too much abuse at her hands.
 It couldn’t live with her and recover at the same time.
 We did consider a residential treatment center for her.
 We also called Forrest Lien with The Attachment Institute to ask about his foster care program, but she was too young to qualify.
 At the end of it all, we determined that with her progress the best place for her would be a family—it just couldn’t be ours.

 Did your adoption dissolution make it impossible for you to trust or love another child?
 Did it cause you to give up on motherhood?